Georg Joachim Rheticus: Copernicus

-In May 1539, Rheticus arrived in Frombork (Frauenburg), where he spent two years with Copernicus.
+In May 1539, Rheticus arrived in Frauenburg (Frombork), where he spent two years with Copernicus.
 Despite the effort invested thus far, Copernicus had not finished a manuscript of his work, apparently choosing to not seek publication, presumably due to issues reconciling such findings with the historically held religious attitudes at the time.
 Eventually though, he would be swayed to allow Rheticus to author an abstract on his research despite being well aware of the criticism and controversy it could bring.
 Only following its reception, widely considered the best introduction to Copernicus' work, would he then give Rheticus further permission to edit and publish his work in full.
 In this, Rheticus would prove integral in utilizing previously forged social connections as well as strategically cultivating new ones just to bring it to publication.
 It was thus only because of this fortuitous meeting that the heliocentric theory, a concept that would still not be accepted for decades to come, would ultimately be brought to light.

 In September 1539, Rheticus went to Danzig (Gdańsk) to visit the mayor, who gave him financial assistance to publish his Narratio Prima (First Report) of Copernicus' forthcoming treatise.
 Rhode in Danzig published Narratio Prima in 1540.
 Unexpectedly, it also contains a eulogy of Prussia.
 In it, the origins, flora, and fauna of the country are discussed as well as descriptions for several of its cities, regarding their commerce and history, demonstrating that his travels frequently served a twin purpose.
 While in Danzig, Rheticus interviewed maritime pilots to learn about their problems in navigation.
 Rheticus also visited Copernicus' friend Tiedemann Giese, who was Bishop of Chełmno (Culm) and further encouraged him to publish the former's work.
 At some point, he would additionally become a patron.